deniz617/shu_setup_script/README.md

 This is useless, i've done ZERO reverse engineering on Linux so far i have no experience with the linux tools for reverse engineering i just put some tools that were looking nice to checkout.
 PEDA, PWNDBG, PWNTOOLS, BN.

 ### Note
-This script is meant to be used mainly by myself to make it easier setup a new VM, PC..
+This script is meant to be used mainly by myself to make it easier to setup a new VM and PC..
 This is my first script and it can said that im new to linux.